jihbr/SIADS-699_PEFT-Testers/README.md

 Script used for evaluating fine tuned models.

 **src/helper_functions.py**
 Helper functions used in fine tuning notebooks (function to load the data, preprocessing functions for text and letter strategies, etc...).

+## Licenses
+**Data**
+The USMLE-4-Options Dataset is licensed under [Creative Commons Attribution Share Alike 4.0 International](https://huggingface.co/datasets/choosealicense/licenses/blob/main/markdown/cc-by-sa-4.0.md).
+To view it click the link or see the LICENSE_DATA file.

+**Foundation Model**
+Llama-3-8b is licensed under [META LLAMA 3 COMMUNITY LICENSE AGREEMENT](https://huggingface.co/meta-llama/Meta-Llama-3-8B/blob/main/LICENSE).
+To view it click the link or see the LICENSE_MODEL file.